Thodorr/GDTour/README.md

   2. A `*.[mo,po]` files loader and mapper depending on the *Editor* language setting.
 - A Tour builder API that constructs the actual guided steps using the systems listed so far.

-## Using Godot Tours in Other Projects
+## Using GDTour in Other Projects

-Godot Tours works like any other Godot addon.
+GDTour works like any other Godot addon.
 You can clone or download the repository files and copy and paste the addons folder to your project.

 The easiest way to keep this addon up to date is to use the addon manager [gd-plug](https://github.com/imjp94/gd-plug):